-Adopted/Approved by IUPUI Faculty Council, May 4, 2010; updated 2011
+Adopted/Approved by IUPUI Faculty Council, May 4, 2010; Updated and Archived July 9, 2012

 A GUIDE FOR IUPUI FACULTY

 IUPUI Supplement to the IU Academic Handbook

 Disclaimer: The IUPUI Supplement to the IU Academic Handbook is designed to be a free-flowing document which is a clickable on-line PDF document for easier searching.
 The content, organization, and functionality of the guide are under review by the Faculty Handbook Committee of the IUPUI Faculty Council.
 These working drafts are available for input from the faculty and IUPUI Faculty Council Committees to review their relevant policies.
 Thank you.